dbrabon/file_adoption/README.md

 During manual scans the module first attempts to inspect files without starting a batch job.
 This quick-scan mode runs for up to 20 seconds by default.
 If all files are processed before the limit is reached, results appear immediately.
 Otherwise the form falls back to the batch process so scanning can continue in the background.

 The 20 second limit can be changed by setting the `FILE_ADOPTION_SCAN_LIMIT` environment variable.

+## Scanning Workflow

+Building the preview happens in three stages that may span multiple page loads or cron runs:

+1. **Directory inventory** – lists folders up to the configured *Folder depth*.
+2. **Example discovery** – finds a sample file within each folder.
+3. **Counting files** – totals files per folder while detecting orphaned entries.

+Each stage stores its progress so that scanning can resume later without repeating work.

 ## Handling Symbolic Links